tom-mi/iBrew/README.md

 #### REST API

-You can find information on the rest api under:
+You can find information on the rest api in the web interface under:

 ```
 http://ip:port/info/api
 ```

 ### Python Interface

-Use pydoc or any other python doc app to see the help on Smarter*.py
+The Smarter interface to the iKettle 2.0 and the Smarter Coffee is located in the Smarter folder.
+Use pydoc or any other python doc app to see the help on SmarterInterface.py and SmarterProtocol.py.

 ### LICENSE